 - 2 each Sprigs Sage

 - Preheat the Smoker to 350 degrees.The first thing you want to do is make sure that the giblets and neck are removed from the center cavity, next rinse the turkey with cold water all over and then pat it dry with paper towel.
-The next thing you want to do is inject your turkey with a mixture of vegetable broth and Meat Church Bird Bath.
+Next, you can inject your turkey with a mixture of vegetable broth and Meat Church Bird Bath.
 You can brine overnight, but I like to just inject the bird, its faster and requires less prep.
-Once the bird is injected stuff the fresh herbs and onion into the cavity to provide some aromatics in the middle of the turkey.
-Next you want to coat the turkey with butter flavored grilling oil and then a healthy dose of both the Sasquatch BBQ butter toss and then Yonedas Red.
+Once the bird is injected, stuff the fresh herbs and onion into the cavity to provide some aromatics in the middle of the turkey.
+Next you want to coat the turkey with butter flavored grilling oil and then a healthy dose of both the Yonedas Butter Seasoning and then Yonedas Red.

 Place in a roasting pan and then onto the smoker

 - Place the seasoned and injected turkey onto a rack inside a roasting pan and then place it directly onto your smoker or grill.
 You want to turn the breast of the bird to the direction that the heat is coming from.

 - After the first 2 hours you will want to check the turkey to see how it’s doing, look for any dark spots on the wing tips or front of the breast.
 If it is starting to get dark in certain spots, you can use a baster or brush to baste the surface of the turkey with the juices from the bottom of the pan.
 This will reduce the surface temperature of the turkey and help prevent burning.
 Repeat this process every 30 minutes until the bird is done.

 - The turkey is done when both breasts test for an internal temperature of 165 degrees.
 The legs and thighs must also be at that temperature or above, but if done correctly, the legs and thighs should be much higher by the time the breasts are at 165.